 There are clinical trials that disrupt your hyperactive nerves to naturally lower malignant high blood pressure.

-This methods disrupts your hyperactive nerves by applying brief radio frequency energy.
-The treatment consist of inserting a tube through your groin and placing the device in your artery that leads to your kidney, your brain, your heart, and your blood vessels.
+This method disrupts your hyperactive nerves by applying brief radio frequency energy.
+The treatment consists of inserting a tube through your groin and placing the device in your artery that leads to your kidney, your brain, your heart, and your blood vessels.

 Following this multiple treatment the device is removed.
 This is still a experimental treatment that you should discuss with your cardiologist to see if it should be included into your treatment.

 Try some of these natural ways to lower blood pressure.

 A word of caution.
 Before starting any exercise program consult with your doctor.

 You are never too old to start an active lifestyle.
 At first you might just walk up a flight of stairs rather use an elevator, or park your car a little further from your destination and walk the rest of the way.

 After a while all this walking will add up and you'll find yourself easily walking a mile or two daily.
 Just get started and do one step at a time.